 code42 profile set of commands to establish the Code42 environment you're working within and your user information.

 Create a named profile with the URL and user credentials you'll use to connect to your Code42 environment.
+Required arguments:

 The Code42 CLI offers the prompt "Would you like to set a password? (y/n)" If you select no, you'll be prompted to enter the password along with each command you enter.
 If you select yes, the password is retained until you use the

 Update an existing profile, for example, to correct an error in the username or authority server URL.
 Optional arguments: